Dalyellup, Western Australia

-Dalyellup, (pronounced Dal-yellup), is an outer northern suburb of the Shire of Capel local government area.
+Dalyellup, (pronounced dal-YEL-up), is an outer northern suburb of the Shire of Capel local government area.
 The suburb was established in 1999 when the Department of Housing and Works entered into a joint venture with Satterley Property Group to develop Dalyellup Beach Estate, a master-planned community which was expected to yield 3,000 lots by its completion in 2012.

 In the original advertising campaign, Dalyellup was heavily promoted as "A village in the Forest by the Sea".

 Facilities

 Two large areas within the suburb were set aside as open space - about 100 ha of pristine tuart forest, officially named the Usher-Dalyellup Regional Park in 2003, with an interpretative walkway leading to Ocean Drive in neighbouring Usher which was opened on 8 October 2007 by the Minister for the South West, and about 120 ha of dunes and foreshore to the south.
 A small shopping centre provides for daily needs, but most residents used Bunbury's shopping facilities, until the new shopping centre opened in 2015.

 The placement of a larger shopping centre was implemented due to the rapidly increasing population.

 Dalyellup also has a large 106-room aged care and community housing project, managed by a local aged care provider.
 The facility, known as Bethanie Dalyellup, takes over-55's from the Department of Housing.
 It was officially opened on 10 October 2011 by Western Australian Senator Louise Pratt.